Home Loan Programs

 Balloon mortgages include a note rate that remains fixed initially, and the principal balance becomes due at the end of the mortgage term.

-Reverse Mortgages allow senior homeowners to convert a portion of their home equity into cash while still living in the home.
+Reverse Mortgages allow senior homeowners age 62 and older to convert a portion of their home equity into cash while still living in the home.

-Graduated Payment Mortgages are loans in which mortgage payments increase annually for a predetermined period of time (e.g. five or ten years) and becomes fixed for the remaining duration of the loan.
+Graduated Payment Mortgages are loans in which mortgage payments increase annually for a predetermined period of time (e.g. five or ten years) and become fixed for the remaining duration of the loan.

-Should you get a fixed-rate or adjustable rate mortgage?
+Should you get a fixed-rate or adjustable-rate mortgage?
 A conventional loan or a government loan?
 Deciding which mortgage product is best for you will depend largely on your unique circumstances, and there is no one correct answer.